 After lifting as much of the stain as possible using the iron, it was time to go back to the hot, soapy water.
-After all, I didn’t want the carpet to smell like ammonia when Mr. Appraiser Man showed up.
+After all, I didn’t want the carpet to smell like ammonia every day when I was working in my new office.
 That meant more blotting, and more white cloths, but I could see light at the end of the tunnel.
 (Well, not really.
 I was losing sunlight, but you get the point.)

 By this point, it was time for dinner and I was very hungry.
 Besides, I know that stains often look darker after drying, so I decided to let the carpet dry before deciding whether to make a second pass.
 Sure enough, when I came back a couple of hours later, I realized it needed another.
 So out came my trusty steam cleaner again, this time with 1/4 cup of white vinegar added to the hot water.

 Do you see that?
 DO YOU?
-No, it’s not perfect — it’s still 19+-year-old carpet, after all.
-But as Mr. Appraiser Man walked through the room the next day, he didn’t find any fault with the carpet.
-In fact, if I weren’t so sick of my allergy problems, I’d probably think it’s good enough to last a couple more years.
+No, it’s not perfect — it’s still 19-year-old carpet, after all.
+But it’s infinitely better than it was when I started and, as I always say, if guests are rude enough to look closely for stains and smudges in my home then they deserve to see them.
+In fact, if I weren’t so sick of my allergy problems and desperate for hardwood floors, I’d probably think it’s good enough to last a couple more years.